 On the ground floor there are two separate reception rooms located off the entrance hall, cloakroom and stairs to the first floor.
 The kitchen is at the rear of the property and is fitted with base and eye level units complemented by built in appliances to include oven, hob and extractor hood.
 On the first floor there are four bedrooms and a family bathroom with modern white bathroom suite and shower unit.

-Middleton Cheney is one of the larger villages in the area.
-Facilities within the village include a chemist, three churches, library, bus service, village store and post office, newsagents and two public houses.
-The village provides a number of pre school groups and several play areas.
-The primary school and secondary school were both rated "Good" by Ofsted in 2016 and 2013 respectively.
-Local preparatory schools also include The Carrdus and Overthorpe, Winchester House (Brackley), public schools at Tudor Hall (girls) and Bloxham (co-ed) in addition to Warwick Public School (boys) and Kings High School (girls).
-There is access to the M40 (Jct 11) and a mainline railway station that provides a service to London Marylebone, Oxford, Warwick and Birmingham.
+Middleton Cheney is one of the larger villages in the area and is by-passed by the A422 Banbury to Brackley Road.
+Facilities within the village include a chemist, three churches, library, bus service, village store, newsagents, post office, and a choice of public houses.
+The village also provides both primary and secondary schooling.
+There is access to the M40 at Jct 11, and a mainline railway station provides a service to London Marylebone in under an hour.